scdrake config internals

 section below for how it is actually done).
 Default and local configs

-are named *.default.yaml
+are named *.default.yaml and *.yaml,

 respectively.